oracle/bpftune/docs/bpftune-net-buffer.rst

         length is controlled by net.core.netdev_max_backlog.
 On
-        fast connections (10Gb/s or higher) the default backlog length of 1024 can be insufficient; here the backlog length is increased if 1/8 of traffic in the last minute is dropped (drops occur when the backlog limit is reached).
+        fast connections (10Gb/s or higher) the default backlog length of 1024 can be insufficient; here the backlog length is increased if 1/16 of current backlog size in the last minute is dropped (drops occur when the backlog limit is reached).

         Tunables: